-I am contacting after you were recommended by someone I hold in high esteem.
-I am a young Asian women with olive tan skin tone along with dark facial hair.
-I have had various treatments so far, including varieties of laser that were sold as ‘laser’ to me and I am very disappointed so far.
+I am contacting you after you were recommended by someone I hold in high esteem.
+I am a young Asian woman with an olive tan skin tone along with dark facial hair.
+I have had various treatments so far, including varieties of lasers that were sold as ‘lasers’ to me and I am very disappointed so far.
 Hair has reduced, but small growth consistently remains.
 Can you advise?

-Nd:Yag Laser hair removal works very well on Asian skin,, though you need to allow sufficient treatments, and ignore those Groupon ads claiming permanent hair removal “After 6 treatments” etc
+laser hair removal Nd:Yag works very well on Asian skin, though you need to allow sufficient treatments, and ignore those Groupon ads claiming permanent hair removal “After 6 treatments” etc

-You have stated that you have tried a variety of treatments, but you really need to focus on using the gold standard for darker skin other than Caucasian, and that is Nd:Yag laser hair removal.
+You have stated that you have tried a variety of treatments, but you really need to focus on using the gold standard for darker skin other than Caucasian, and that is laser hair removal Nd:Yag.

 You have stated the hair has reduced though some small growth keeps happening.
-This is normal as laser is unable to remove all the hairs in one instance.
-Laser works with accordance to a cycle of hair growth phases, and hairs which are treated have to be within a correct phase in order to see results; this is the anagen phase (when hair is connected directly to your hair root and blood supply.)
+This is normal as the laser is unable to remove all the hairs in one instance.
+The laser works in accordance with a cycle of hair growth phases, and hairs that are treated have to be within a correct phase in order to see results; this is the anagen phase (when hair is connected directly to your hair root and blood supply.)

 However, even if we do manage to catch the hairs during the correct phase, any sudden hormonal imbalance, stress, new medication prescriptions or stages such as menopause can cause the hairs to return.

 There are also ‘sleeping’ hair follicles, which are hair follicles that are not growing hair but can suddenly begin to grow at any time.
-Laser may sometime stimulate the growth from these sleeping hair follicles.
+The laser may sometimes stimulate the growth of these sleeping hair follicles.

-You may notice that the upper lip and chin hairs disappear alot faster than the cheeks and sideburns; this could be due to the large number of hair follicles in the area.
+You may notice that the upper lip and chin hairs disappear a lot faster than the cheeks and sideburns; this could be due to a large number of hair follicles in the area.

 Don’t worry about the shaving, as the laser works well on a clean shaved area, as threading or plucking of the hairs from the root, would in fact promote more hair growth as you would re-supply blood to the hair root.

-Realistically to achieve levels of 100% hair removal, you will want and need to undergo a maintenance programme, whereby you return every 3, 6 or 8 months.
+Realistically to achieve levels of 100% hair removal, you will want and need to undergo a maintenance program, whereby you return every 3, 6, or 8 months.
 This means that you will have to return for top-ups throughout the year.